gramlogic/summaries/derrida2016grammatology/part_1/1_end_of_book/2_signifier.md

 # The Signifier and Truth
+## Section Overview:
-* This section claims the advent of writing shifts away from the metaphysical determination of truth.
+* Claims the advent of writing shifts away from the metaphysical determination of truth.
-* Then it explains why:
+* Explains why:
     * truth has always been closely connected with speech
     * except in special cases where "writing" is used metaphorically.

-## Claim

-### Consequences of radicalized writing
+### Claim:
+* As a consequence of "radicalized" writing:
-* The "rationality" that governs this primary writing "no longer issues from a logos."
+* the "rationality" that governs this primary writing "no longer issues from a logos."
-* Same governing "rationality" "inaugurates" the "de-construction" of
+* This governing "rationality" "inaugurates" the "de-construction" of
-  * "all significations that have their sourcein the logos."
+    * "all significations that have their source in the logos."
     * Especially "truth"

-#### rationality
+#### Problem with "rationality":
 Why Derrida suggests finding a new word:

 * ratio is a translation of logos
-* irrational numbers, for example, were "alogos"
+* irrational numbers, for example, were _alogos_

-#### paraphrase
+#### Paraphrase of claim:
 * Whatever determines the behavior of this primary writing should not be called a "logic."
-* One of projects this non-logic i bringing about is the deconstruction of all meanings derived from the logos.
+* One of projects this non-logic is bringing about is the deconstruction of all meanings derived from the logos.

 #### Remark:
-* Perhaps we could say grammar to name the collection of rules that control or describe the movement of this writing.
+* Perhaps we could say "grammar" to name the collection of rules that control or describe the movement of this writing?

-## The order of the logos
+## Justification of claim, part 1: the order of the logos

-### "truth", logos
+### "truth" and logos
 * All metaphysical determinations of truth
     * Also the one "beyond metaphysical ontotheology that Heidegger reminds us of"
 * are inseparable from
     * the logos
     * a reason thought within the lineage of the logos
-* whether truth its sense is
+* whether the sense of truth is
     * pre-Socratic
     * philosophical
     * God's infinite understanding
     * anthropological
     * pre-Hegelian
     * post-Hegelian

-### truth, _phoné_
+### truth and _phoné_
 * "The original and essential link to the _phoné_ has never been broken."
 * "the essence of the _phoné_ would be immediately proximate" to
 * "that within which 'thought' as logos relates to 'meaning'"
-* relates: "produces," "receives," "speaks," "composes"
+* relates = "produces," "receives," "speaks," "composes"

 #### remark
 * Derrida uses scare quotes through this passage without much explanation.